0xLighthouse/signals/WHITEPAPER.md

 After locking, commitment weight decays over time based on a configurable decay function.
 The decay function can be tailored to the organization's needs, and options include:

-- **Exponential Decay:** Weight decays exponentially over time, providing a rapid decrease in influence.
-For example, if tokens are locked for 3 months, the weight might decrease by half every month.
+**Exponential Decay:** ~~Weight decays exponentially over time, providing a rapid decrease in influence.
+For example, if tokens are locked for 3 months, the weight might decrease by half every month.~~
+> Too complex for the initial version.
+- **Step Decay:** ~~Weight decreases in steps after specific time intervals, allowing for more distinct phases of influence.
+For example, the weight could remain constant for the first month and then drop significantly after each subsequent month.~~
+> Too complex for the initial version.
 - **Linear Decay:** Weight decreases at a constant rate over time, providing a more predictable reduction.
 For instance, if tokens are locked for 3 months, the weight could decrease by an equal amount each month until it reaches zero.
-- **Step Decay:** Weight decreases in steps after specific time intervals, allowing for more distinct phases of influence.
-For example, the weight could remain constant for the first month and then drop significantly after each subsequent month.

 ### Example